 Strawberries with "blue" fillet - a birthday treat!

-I love Madiba's shoes with their twinkly highlights agains my boy's bony feet.
-Many people have asked me over the years whether the photos of Nelson Mandela on my site were captured by me?
+Many people have asked me whether I captured the photo of Nelson Mandela on my website?
 Yes.
-Every single one besides the ones of me and him.
-Six-year old Sebastian and I spent over 4 hours in their home.
-As Sebastian gets older the significance of this moment will dawn on him in all its fullness.
+Every single one besides the ones of him and me.
+Six-year-old Sebastian and I spent over four hours at his home.
+I love the twinkly highlights of Mandela's shoes against my boy's bony feet.
+As Sebastian gets older, the significance of this moment will dawn on him in all its fullness.

-This is my simple but privileged life that I don't take for granted.
+This is my simple, privileged life that I don't take for granted.